strouptl/rails_server_config/README.md

 ```

 NOTE: This AWS user must have full access to EC2 in order to interact with the Target Group and/or Templates.
 Keep it safe, and keep it separate from other AWS Credentials.

+## Capistrano - Server Side

+On the server side, you need to enable the server to read from your application's git repo.
+To do so:

+1. Create a private key (same as above)

+2. Add this private key to your application's Git repo

 ## Final DNS/Hosting Configuration